-A centripetal force is one that binds an object in a circular motion by pulling it towards its center throughout the full motion.
-An object doesn’t necessarily have to make a circle; it can form momentary arcs or “almost” circles by turning in different directions.
+A centripetal force binds an object in a circular motion by pulling it in the direction of its center during the entire motion.
+An object does not necessarily have to form a circle; it can form instantaneous arcs or “almost” circles by rotating in different directions.

-There are only two forces that impede a bullet’s movement: Earth’s gravity and air resistance.
-The immense kinetic energy of a bullet is eventually dissipated by air molecules as it pierces them at such a monumental velocity and the bullet will eventually nose dive to the surface of the ground due to gravity.
+There are only two forces that impede the movement of a sphere: the gravity of the earth and air resistance.
+Air molecules eventually dissipate the immense kinetic energy of a bullet as it pierces them at such a monumental velocity, and the bullet will eventually nose dive to the surface of the ground due to gravity.

-Well… No. A bullet travels at a speed of around 1000 m/s, so the bullet’s low mass and high energy (as it exits the gun) would negate any attempt from gravity to lure it in any direction.
+A bullet travels at a speed of around 1000 m/s, so the bullet’s low mass and high energy (as it exits the gun) would negate any attempt from gravity to lure it in any direction.

-No matter how sharp of a turn that a fast-moving train or any vehicle makes, jumping from one of its doors wouldn’t make you swirl around the same turn.
-As soon as you jump, there is no force pulling you towards the center of the arc that would make you turn.
-You’d travel exactly along the tangent to the starting point of the arc.
+No matter how sharp a curve a fast-moving train or other vehicle makes, jumping from one of its doors would not cause you to turn the same curve.
+Once you jump, no force pulls you toward the center of the arc that would force you to turn.
+You would drive right along the tangent to the starting point of the arc.

 As a result of what we know, the bullet will only travel straight in the direction of the tangent to the point where you shoot it, even if you’re idiotically twisting your wrists.

-The Magnus Effect
+The Role Of The Magnus Effect

 This is the effect that comes into play when a football player curls the ball around a 4-man wall or a baseball pitcher throws a breaking ball pitch.

-However, again, due to its low mass and huge kinetic energy, bullets don’t allow the Magnus effect to work its magic.
+However, due to its low mass and huge kinetic energy, bullets don’t allow the Magnus effect to work its magic.
 The bullet cannot deviate its path to such an extent that it makes an ‘S’ curve around an object.
 In fact, the bullet would be moving so swiftly that the effect is negligible.
 It is so negligible, in fact, that the strongest force amongst all those acting on the bullet is still gravity!
-In other words, the answer is still NO.
+In other words, the answer is still NO… mostly.

-I’m sure that every science enthusiast smacked his or her head in agony after watching the tomfoolery that is the movie Wanted.
-I mean, if bullet bending wasn’t enough, thanks to an excess of adrenaline, the guy could also slow down his senses of time and action to pluck the wings off a housefly… with a bullet!
+I’m sure every science buff would crush his head in agony after seeing the stupidity featured in the film Wanted.
+I mean, if ball bending wasn’t enough, thanks to an excess of adrenaline, the guy could also slow down his senses of time and action to pluck the wings off a housefly… with a bullet!